Aalapsec/CTF_Challenges/README.md

 # CTF_Challenges

-In order to learn, I'm just providing just demo challenges for CTFs.
+In order to learn, I'm just providing a demo challenges for CTFs.
 You guys can expect CTF event in month of October-November.

 We're going to create CTF framework for specially us (Me & my friend Vivek), thus the VidcoCTF site which I've kept public is for your idea only.
 (At least run it on local machine, you'll surely get some ideas and ways to prepare for the same)